Taking the heat. Sauna's popular and there may be health benefits too

 "We see an increase in blood pressure and heart rate" comparable to physical activities like light jogging, says Sascha Ketelhut, an exercise scientist at the University of Bern in Switzerland who has done work in this area.

-As with exercise, this "acute stressor" is then followed by improvements in these markers of cardiovascular health and a calming of the nervous system during the recovery period.
+As with exercise, this "acute stressor" is then followed by improvements in these markers of cardiovascular health and a calming of the nervous system during the recovery period, he says.

 The role of inflammation